rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - I am Romnick Mamisay, a **Cum Laude** graduate of Lyceum of the Philippines University Batangas, with Bachelor's degree in Computer Science major in Mobile Applications Development.
 I am currently residing in the Philippines.
-I have **4 years** of corporate experience as a **Software Developer** responsible in documenting, designing, developing, testing, and maintaining web applications.
+I have **4 years** of corporate experience as a **Software Developer** with expertise in documenting, designing, developing, testing, and maintaining web applications.
 I enjoy working in a **team-oriented** environment where I can apply my skills to solve problems and drive results.

 #### **Tell me about your work experience.**

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I started my first job as a **Biller** in **Accudata Inc.** where my responsibility is to encode bills of lading with accuracy and efficiency while managing high-pressure environments.
+- I started my first job as a **Biller** in **Accudata Inc.** responsible in encoding bills of lading with accuracy and efficiency while managing high-pressure environments.
 - On **August 6, 2018**, I have employed in **IntegrityNet Solutions & Services** as a **Software Developer** responsible in documenting, designing, developing, testing, and maintaining web applications.
 - I **resigned** voluntarily on **January 28, 2022**, to gain proficiency in **modern in-demand technologies** to keep myself up to date in fast-changing technology.
 I applied those skills on my freelance experience to coordinate with the store owners by developing an inventory management system.
 - On **February 19, 2024**, I have employed in **Department of Labor and Employment - National Capital Region** as a **System Web Developer** responsible in designing, developing, testing, and implementing efficient Purchase Request Information System for 1 Regional and 6 Field Offices to enhance operational efficiency.